tabbre/library/docs/whitePapers/tabbreBlockChainWhitePaper.md

 ![](https://raw.githubusercontent.com/tabbre/library/35a5859cab652bdf9afab207cdee1557441f5bc1/images/Diagrams/Tabbre%C2%A0Wallet%20Service%20Provider%20Architecture.svg)

-The TabbChain will be a proof of stake (PoS) secured blockchain.
+The TabbreChain will be a proof of stake (PoS) secured blockchain.

-The TabbChain is a dual currency blockchain, expressing both TABB and BRE coins.
+The TabbreChain is a dual currency blockchain, expressing both TABB and BRE coins.
 TABB being the required currency for the staked deposits.

-Tabbre Chain transaction charges will be payable in BRE.
+TabbreChain transaction charges will be payable in BRE.
 The block sealing rewards payable to block validators will be paid in BRE.

 The rules governing the operation of the TabbChain staking mechanism will be managed by smart contracts.